Masterxilo/google-auth-library-token/README.md

 * https://cloud.google.com/docs/authentication/production

 # Implementation and building
-Current implementation uses google-auth-library.GoogleAuth.
-Binaries are pretty large because they bundle nodejs but at least run fast.
+Current implementation uses [google-auth-library](https://www.npmjs.com/package/google-auth-library).GoogleAuth.
+Binaries are pretty large because they bundle nodejs (built using [pkg](https://www.npmjs.com/package/pkg)), but at least run fast.

-Rebuild using powershell on Windows or bash, assuming nodejs/npm are installed:
+You can build it on your own using powershell on Windows, pwsh or bash, assuming nodejs/npm are installed:
 ```
 npm install
 ./build